bytecodealliance/wasm-micro-runtime/gitbook/features/README.md

 - Full compliant to the W3C WASM MVP
 - Small runtime binary size (~85K for interpreter and ~50K for AOT) and low memory usage
 - Near to native speed by AOT and JIT
-- Self-implemented AOT module loader to enable AOT working on Linux, Windows, MacOS, Android, SGX and MCU systems
+- Self-implemented AOT module loader to enable AOT work on Linux, Windows, MacOS, Android, SGX, and MCU systems
 - Choices of WASM application libc support: the built-in libc subset for the embedded environment or [WASI](https://github.com/WebAssembly/WASI) for the standard libc
 - [The simple C APIs to embed WAMR into host environment](../../doc/embed_wamr.md), see [how to integrate WAMR](../../doc/embed_wamr.md) and the [API list](../../core/iwasm/include/wasm_export.h)
 - [The mechanism to export native APIs to WASM applications](../../doc/export_native_api.md), see [how to register native APIs](../../doc/export_native_api.md)